MarioMilosevic/CityLane-Rooms/README.md

 CityLane Rooms is a comprehensive room management application designed for administrative use.
 This application allows you to manage rooms, bookings, settings, and users efficiently.

+## Environment Variables
+  To run this project, you will need to add the following environemnt variables to your .env.local file:
+    - VITE_SUPABASE_URL: Your Supabase URL,
+    - VITE_SUPABASE_ANON_KEY : Your Supabase key.

 ## Features

 - **Login**: Secure login with provided credentials